 d) Report of the financial officer or the chief management official.

-Section 5.
-Quorum.
-Except as otherwise provided, 15 members constitute a quorum at annual or special meetings.
-If no quorum is present, an adjournment may be taken to a date at least 7 but not more than 14 days thereafter.
+.
+Except as otherwise provided, 12 members excluding the board, credit union staff, and officials, constitute a quorum at annual or special meetings.
+If a quorum is not present, the board may adjourn to a date at least 7 but not more than 14 days thereafter.
 The members present at any adjourned meeting will constitute a quorum, regardless of the number of members present.
-The same notice must be given for the adjourned meeting as is prescribed in section 2 of this article for the original meeting, except that the notice must be given at least 5 days before the date of the meeting as fixed in the adjournment.
+The board must give the same notice for the adjourned meeting as prescribed in Section 2 of this article for the original meeting, except that they must give notice at least 5 days before the date of the meeting fixed in the adjournment.

 ARTICLE V. ELECTIONS